 This means that even if you have a local sportsbook available to you, you won’t be able to bet on political props there.
 Alternatively, you are able to use one of the online and mobile political betting sites featured here, all of which have their fingers firmly on the pulse of America’s most irritating and polarizing news market.

 Note: All forms of online gambling are barred in Washington, though these laws are historically unenforced with no record of any fines or arrests.
 Still, if you live in WA, please follow all local laws and proceed at your own risk.

 The election betting market is full of different kinds of wager opportunities, and proposition wagers – or props – are merely one variety of the many odds and political betting lines you can find at offshore sportsbooks.
 Within the category of political props, there are a few different kinds of general bets you’ll find.

 Even outside of election season, things like impeachment odds, administration staff firings, and other day-to-day soap opera minutiae are featured front and center on political betting sites.

-US politics betting is featured heavily at most premier gambling sites, and the following election 2020 props are among the most popular – and most amusing – that we’ve come across.
-While any online bookmaker will offer 2020 election betting odds, most only have a handful available at any given time.
+US politics betting is featured heavily at most premier gambling sites, and the following 2022 election props are among the most popular – and most amusing – that we’ve come across.
+While any online bookmaker will offer 2022 betting odds on current events, most only have a handful available at any given time.